What is an Agriculture Monitoring system?

 Crop sensors

-Devices that measure plant growth and development, allowing farmers to track crop health and detect any potential problems.
+Devices measuring plant growth and development allow farmers to track crop health and detect potential problems.

 Drones